 Khandelwal receives inaugural International Engagement Teaching Award

-The University of Iowa College of Liberal Arts & Sciences (CLAS) and UI International Programs have named Associate Professor Meena Khandelwal the inaugural recipient of the International Engagement Teaching Award.
+The University of Iowa College of Liberal Arts and Sciences (CLAS) and UI International Programs have named Associate Professor Meena Khandelwal the inaugural recipient of the International Engagement Teaching Award.
 The jointly sponsored award recognizes CLAS faculty members who excel in incorporating internationalism into their teaching.
 Khandelwal is on the faculty of the Departments of Anthropology and Gender, Women's, and Sexuality Studies.

 "Professor Khandelwal is highly deserving of this recognition," said CLAS Dean Chaden Djalali.
 "Her teaching and research open the world to her students and her colleagues."

 Dean of International Programs Downing Thomas seconded Djalali's sentiment.
 "Professor Khandelwal employs innovative and inspiring methods in her teaching that significantly advance our university's commitment to ensuring that our students learn international perspectives," Thomas said.
-"International Programs is delighted to join with the College of Liberal Arts & Sciences to recognize her with this award, and I look forward to watching her work continue to unfold in the years to come."
+"International Programs is delighted to join with the College of Liberal Arts and Sciences to recognize her with this award, and I look forward to watching her work continue to unfold in the years to come."

 Khandelwal, who earned her PhD from the University of Virginia in 1995 and joined the UI faculty in 2001, teaches courses ranging from the introductory to graduate levels.
 She is a co-developer and teacher of a groundbreaking course called “People and the Environment: Technology, Culture, and Social Justice,” which brings together faculty from wide-ranging disciplines such as anthropology, geography, engineering, and urban planning; the course is among the UI's "Big Ideas" offerings.
 Other courses she teaches include “Introduction to Cultural Anthropology,” “Love, Marriage and Family in India,” “Transnational Feminism,” and “Global Migration in the Contemporary World.”